-The 2021 White Coat Ceremony will be a virtual event.
-The experience will include School of Medicine Dean, Dr. Talmadge E. King, Jr.; Vice Dean for Education, Dr. Catherine Lucey; Associate Deans; and the President of the Medical Alumni Association, Dr. Esteban G. Burchard.
+The 2023 White Coat Ceremony will include remarks from School of Medicine Dean, Dr. Talmadge E. King, Jr., Associate Dean for Curriculum and Interim Vice Dean for Education: Undergraduate Medical Education, Dr. John A. Davis, and Vice President of the UCSF Medical Alumni Association, Dr. Tom Nuckton.

-Our keynote speaker is Dr. Alicia Fernandez.
-Dr. Cindy Lai will lead the recitation of the Physicians Declaration.
+The keynote speaker is Dr. Julie Ann Sosa, and Dr. Peter Ureste will lead the recitation of the Physician's Declaration.

 UCSF Physician Declaration

 This Declaration is minimally adapted from the Declaration of a New Doctor by the Imperial College of Medicine.

 - As a physician, I solemnly promise that I will serve humanity—caring for the sick, promoting good health, and alleviating pain and suffering.

 - I recognize that the practice of medicine is a privilege with which comes considerable responsibility and I will not abuse my position.

 - I will practice medicine with integrity, humility, honesty, and compassion—working with my fellow physicians and other health care professionals to meet the needs of my patients.

 - I shall never intentionally do or administer anything to the overall harm of my patients.